August 31, 2010 3:15

 August 27, 2010 3:15

-August 27, 2010 More than 35 years ago, the USS Kirk, a small ship in the U.S. Navy’s fleet, had a big role in the rescue of thousands of South Vietnamese refugees.
-The story has been virtually lost in the history of that unpopular war.
-Some of the sailors and the people they saved recount the dramatic story to NPR.
+August 27, 2010 More than 35 years ago, the USS Kirk, a small U.S. Navy ship, had a big role in the rescue of thousands of South Vietnamese refugees.
+Some of the sailors and those they saved told their story to NPR.

 August 26, 2010 Rule-breaking and vintage-inspired photos hit MoMA's walls in Sept.